NOAA’s Role in Aquaculture

 NOAA Chesapeake Bay Office -- This link will take you to the NOAA Chesapeake Bay Office, where aquaculture is being used to enhance and restore native populations of shellfish.

-Enforcement Workshop Summary -- In September, 2009, the Northeast Regional Office of the National Marine Fisheries Service held a workshop to examine the relationship between marine aquaculture development, fishery management mandates, and associated issues relating to fisheries enforcement.
+Enforcement Workshop Summary -- In September, 2009, the Greater Atlantic Regional Fisheries Office of the National Marine Fisheries Service held a workshop to examine the relationship between marine aquaculture development, fishery management mandates, and associated issues relating to fisheries enforcement.
 This document is a summary of that workshop.

 East Coast Shellfish Growers Publish Aquaculture BMP Manual -- The East Coast Shellfish Growers Association published a new manual for shellfish growers in June 2010 titled, Best Management Practices for the East Coast Shellfish Aquaculture Industry.
 The manual provides a framework that will enable a shellfish farmer to write a comprehensive best management practices (BMP) document for their farm.
 The manual includes three major sections: A Code of Conduct; A BMP section with a discussion of issues and suggested BMP statements for specific farm operations; and a shellfish farm template with suggestions for farm-level BMP elements and a sample farm management plan.
 Each section also has a discussion of an issue important for shellfish farmers to address and offers with suggested BMP statements that an individual farm may wish to adopt as is or modify for incorporation into their farm BMP.